 A complete A Level GP essay has an introduction, conclusion, 2-3 main arguments, a counterargument, and a rebuttal.
 While it is entirely possible to have the counterargument and rebuttal at either the start or end of your essay, leaving them to the end of the essay might mean that you run the risk of doing a slipshod job.
 In unfortunate cases, you might not even be able to complete your essay.
 Zenith emphasises the importance of a solid counterargument and rebuttal because they demonstrate your ability to preempt opposing points of view, critically assess them for validity and thereafter rebut them to maintain your own stand.
 It is the essential “balancer” for your essay which shows that you have interacted with the subject sufficiently and can rationalise a variety of perspectives.
 A good counterargument and rebuttal strengthens your overall stand while reflecting well on your skills as a coherent and nuanced writer.

 Following the “Topic Sentence (T) – Elaboration (E) – Evidence (E) – Evaluation (E) – Link (L)” structure for each body paragraph in your essay at the A Level GP exams means that you will likely have a clear and comprehensive essay that is easy for the marker to follow.
 Thinking outside the box helps when you’re brainstorming on unique content for your essay, but it is not advisable for you to stray too far from the prescribed structure.
-Zenith’s extensive GP tuition programme, aside from equipping you with effective research and critical thinking skills, also teaches you how to convey your ideas clearly, accurately, and succinctly.
+Zenith’s extensive GP tuition, aside from equipping you with effective research and critical thinking skills, also teaches you how to convey your ideas clearly, accurately, and succinctly.

 While writing styles differ from individual to individual, here are some ways to improve your writing: